ayaneshsarkar/heisenberg/README.md

 ## Vertual Server Creation

-Before installing AyaneshMVC we need to create a Virtual Server to get our app running.
+Before installing HeisenbergMVC we need to create a Virtual Server to get our app running.
 When you are using a project for production, it is highly recommended to create a Virtual Server, that's why we are making it from the start.

 Steps are below.